rancher/secrets-bridge/docs/applications.md

 The temporary token and path to retrieve the permanent token will be written to /tmp/secrets.txt Your container will be responsible for retrieving the permanent token and refreshing it if needed.
 The temporary token can only be used once within 5 minutes of creation.

+Your application should poll for the /tmp/secrets.txt file for 4.5 minutes.
+The file *should* be available quickly in most cases, but this process is run out of band of the container provisioning process.
+So it is likely the file will not be immediately available.

 #### Cattle Environments
 1. In Vault setup a policy for your application.
 Depending on the scope, the secrets bridge will look for a policy in this order: